Do you want to use data residing in SAP ERP for analytics or machine learning ?

 |Realtime only with structure||Enables real-time replication and tracks object-level changes without performing an initial data load.
 Available when CDC is supported and for tables.|

 This replication task will create 2 tables on SAP HANA: a virtual table for the remote object and a physical target table.
-Set the replication behavior to Initial + real time if you want to replicate data in real time from your ERP system.
+Set the replication behavior to Initial + real time if you want to replicate data in near-real time from your ERP system.

-You can also partition, create filters, define target options such as truncating or dropping the target table or changing the load behavior.
+You can partition, create filters, define target options such as truncating or dropping the target table or changing the load behavior.
 Partitioning data can be helpful when you are initially loading a large data set, because it can improve performance and assist in managing memory usage.

 In the projection area, you can add, edit or remove columns.